 Interior: Later interiors are more modern but still prone to wear if not maintained properly.
 Popular modifications include an aluminum steering boss and a Mota Lite steering wheel, while an upgraded stereo is a wise investment.

 The manufacturer offers a full maintenance and restoration service at its Pickersleigh Road headquarters, with a fixed price servicing structure.

 As is the norm, MOGSouth will have a Noggin on the Friday evening (March 5, 2021) before the Saturday Cars and Coffee event (March 6, 2021) on Amelia Island, the weekend of the big Concours d’Elegance.
 The Concours d’Elegance is on Sunday, March 7, 2021.

-To make is easier on the masses, we have moved the Noggin a bit south, and will convene the MOGSouth Noggin around 5 PM at the Surf Restaurant, along A1A, 3199 S. Fletcher Avenue, Amelia Island, FL.
+To make is easier on the masses, we have moved the Noggin a bit south, and will convene the MOGSouth Noggin around 5 PM at the Surf Restaurant, along A1A, 3199 S. Fletcher Avenue, Fernandina Beach, FL.

 It is the same location we use to rendezvous on Saturday morning before the Cars and Coffee event.
 There is parking in the lot out front as well as behind the restaurant.

 We haven’t used this location for the Noggin, as yet, but the staff seems quite excited to have us.
 The menu looks quite good and there appears to be sufficient parking.
 (Click on the link above to go to their web page!)